 Tryon Arts and Crafts School, 373 Harmon Field Rd., Harmon Field, Tryon.
-Through Oct.
-18 - "Bayard Wootten Photography Exhibition".
+Extended through Nov.
+6 - "Light and Air: Bayard Wootten Photography Exhibition".
 The Bayard Wootten exhibition will highlight her remarkable photography of the western Carolina mountains, with special focus on Tryon.
 It will feature newly printed works from her original negatives, many of which have never been displayed before.
 This exhibit will be the largest-ever gathering of Wootten's work, offering a rare glimpse into her connection to our region.
 The exhibit also includes original photographs from local artists that capture the essence of the extended Polk County region.
+A reception will be held on Nov.
+20, from 6-8pm.
+Nov.
+21 - Dec.
+19 - "Handcrafted Holiday Market."
 Gift Shop, Ongoing - Gift Shop features juried works by regional artisans to selected work produced by our instructors and students.
 Hours: Mon.-Fri., 9am-4pm & Sat.
-9am -1pm, Contact: 828/859-8323 or at (www.tryonartsandcrafts.
+9am -1pm.
+Contact: 828/859-8323 or at (www.tryonartsandcrafts.org).